×

 1. Pay more than the minimum amount

-After listing your debts, identify the debt with the smallest balance and work on paying off that debt first.
+With the snowball method, after listing your debts, identify the one with the smallest balance and work on paying off that first.

 What does this look like in practice?

 Pay the minimum balance on all your debts except the one with the lowest balance.
-For this debt you want to use any extra cash that you have available to pay up this debt.
+For this one you want to use any extra cash that you have available to pay it up.
 This is when you want to put into practice the “paying more than the minimum balance” strategy.

-Once you’ve paid off your smallest debt, identify the next smallest debt.
+Once you’ve paid off your smallest debt, identify the next smallest one.
 Use the cash that you have been paying on the previous debt + the minimum amount you have already been paying on the new smallest debt.
-Do this until you have paid up all your debts and are debt-free.
+Do this until you have paid up all your debts.

 If you are someone that needs to see progress fairly quickly to keep going, this method might be for you.